-The officers left, but later returned to her home and again demanded to be let in.
-When Sause came to the door, the officers asked why she didn’t answer the door the first time.
+The government officials left, but later returned to her home and again demanded to be let in.
+When Sause came to the door, they asked why she didn’t answer the door the first time.
 Ms. Sause saw a pocket Constitution, given to her by her congressman, lying on a nearby table and showed it to the officers, who still had not explained the reason for their appearance.
-One officer laughed and said, “that’s just a piece of paper” that “doesn’t work here.”
+One official laughed and said, “that’s just a piece of paper” that “doesn’t work here.”

-Once inside her home, the officers continued to harass Sause.
+Once inside her home, they continued to harass Sause.
 At one point, one officer told Sause to get ready to go to jail.
 When Sause asked why, he said, “I don’t know yet.”

 Frightened, Sause requested the officer’s permission to pray.
 The officer allowed it, and Sause knelt, beginning to pray silently.
 But when the second officer returned to her apartment and saw her kneeling in silent prayer, he ordered her to “get up” and “stop praying.”
 Terrified, Sause complied.

 The government officials continued to harass her, forcing Sause to reveal any scars or tattoos on her body.
 They then flipped through the codebook to see how they could charge her.
 The officers finally issued Sause tickets for “Interference with Law Enforcement” and “Disorderly Conduct.”
 Only at the end of the encounter did they tell her that they were there for a minor noise complaint because her radio was too loud.